-Hotel Vieja Cuba This is a cozy small hotel with comfortable rooms, and friendly and helpful staff.
-The hotel offers a fresh-made breakfast consisting of eggs, granola, toast, ham, cheese, yogurt, and tea or coffee.
+Hotel Vieja Cuba This is a cozy small hotel with comfortable rooms and friendly and helpful staff.
+The hotel offers a freshly made breakfast consisting of eggs, granola, toast, ham, cheese, yogurt, and tea or coffee.
 The location is also great, not far from Plaza Foch, within walking distance, you have one of the nicest areas for locals and tourists alike.
 Minutes away from shops, restaurants, pubs, bars, and more.

 and if you want to go camping but without abandoning some comfort, you can go Glamping at Urkuwayku Organic Farm in Ilalo, it connects you with Nature and is located near Quito.

 Check our gastronomy option on the menu, to discover many of the traditional dishes, street food, and fruit available in Ecuador, to delight your palate with the flavors of the country.